stracker-phil/wp-no-white-screen/README.md

 # wp-no-white-screen

 This plugin helps troubleshoot issues with the infamous WordPress WSOD (White Screen of Death).
 Most errors can be caught with WP-DEBUG turned on using tools like X-Debug, but some of the fatal errors don't come through either with WP-DEBUG or your PHP error handler.
-This is beacuse PHP lets WP "handle" the error - the way WP handles an fatal error is to not display it [the reason is to increase security, since error messages often reveal information that can be used to leverage an attack on a site]
+This is because PHP lets WP "handle" the error - the way WP handles an fatal error is to not display it [to increase security, since error messages often reveal information that can be used to leverage an attack on a site]

 Plugin developers and advanced users who troubleshoot complex issues will find this tool handy.
 No more messing with your PHP configuration or blind-testing to find out what's going on!

 # Usage

- * Open up the `mu-plugins` folder in your WordPress Directory (or create one) usually located within `wp-content` folder in your `public_html` folder.
-Select the PHP file `no-white-screen.php` and place it into the `wp-content/mu-plugins` folder in your WordPress Directory.
+ * Open up the `/mu-plugins` folder in your WordPress Directory (or create one) usually located within `/wp-content` folder in your `/public_html` folder.
+Select the PHP file `no-white-screen.php` and place it into the `/wp-content/mu-plugins` folder in your WordPress Directory.
 You will have all errors displayed or wrriten to log depending on your settings in the next step.

- * Open the `wp-config.php` file, which can be found in the WordPress folder and make these changes
+ * Open the `wp-config.php` file in your root Wordpress installation and make these changes

  ```
     // Comment this out or change to true